Boiler Turns Off After a Few Minutes? Troubleshooting Tips

 When your boiler keeps turning off, it’s more than a short-term inconvenience.
 Each restart wastes energy, increases wear and hints at a deeper fault that could lead to costly repairs.
-For homeowners and facilities managers, understanding the warning signs early can save time and money, as well as disruption during the colder months.
+For homeowners and facilities managers, understanding the warning signs early can save time, money and disruption during the colder months.

 This guide explains the most common causes, what you can safely check yourself and when to call a qualified engineer.